TheInternetGod/Anon-Chat/README.md

 - `mbstring`
 - `date`

 If you're unsure whether these extensions are enabled, you can check via your `phpinfo()` or in your hosting control panel.
+Optionally, you can also install:

+- `The gd extension for the captcha feature.`
+- `The json extension for save/restore
+a memcached server and the memcached extension and change the configuration to use memcached.
+This will lessen the database load a bit.`
+- `The libsodium extension (PHP >= 7.2) for encryption of messages and notes in the database.`

 ### 3. **Database**:
 You can use **SQLite** or **MySQL** (recommended) for your database.
 Make sure the database extensions (`pdo_mysql` or `pdo_sqlite`) are enabled on your server.